 Lewis and Tolkien had a public relationship and rivalry, though it was complicated.
 The Lord of the Rings might never have seen the light of day if not for his fiend’s constant urging.
 Similarly, the Silmarillion’s interconnecting maze would have remained a dedicated interest.
 The force of Tolkien’s influence may be seen in all of Lewis’ writings produced after he met him in 1926.

-A love of language and imagination, nourished by a profound and extensive reading of northern myth and fairytale, was the foundation of their friendship.
+A love of language and imagination, nourished by a profound and extensive reading of northern myth and fairytales, was the foundation of their friendship.
 They were both romantics who avoided contemporary poetry.
 They had both lost their mothers when they were young and had lost the majority of their pals to the horrors of the trenches.
 Both of them were devout Christians.
 Tolkien remained constant while Lewis fell in and out of faith.
 Their most successful writing was founded on their Christian faith.

 In terms of literary taste, Tolkien and Lewis were at odds.
 Narnia was “beyond the realm of my sympathy,” Tolkien conceded, “as much of my writing was outside his.”
 “An unpleasant and in places terrible piece,” he said of Lewis’ Letters to Malcolm.
 He gently chastised Jack for using Middle-earth terminology in his own stories.
 “Lewis was a highly impressionable man,” he said, describing Lewis’ writing as “creaking” and “stiff-jointed,” and suggesting it was unoriginal.